- About SPD

 Question: What are the roles of the Board members?

-Question: What takes place in an Assistive Technology assessment?
+Question: What takes place in an assistive technology (AT) assessment?

-An Assistive Technology (AT) assessment is done by a team of professional staff comprising occupational therapists and IT specialists specially trained in AT.
+Answer: An AT assessment is done by a team of professional staff comprising occupational therapists and IT specialists specially trained in AT.
 The team will review the applicant’s ability to perform certain tasks identified as difficult.
 The following steps may take place: